Based on Debian 11 "Bullseye" environment.

 When you want to upgrade, remove the image before pulling the latest docker image.

-# docker rm vouch-proxy # docker rmi voucher/vouch-proxy
+# docker rm vouch-proxy # docker rmi quay.io/vouch/vouch-proxy

 Then redo the initial docker run command above to pull the latest image and run.